grunt22fox/grunt22fox.github.io/README.md

-# grunt22fox.github.io
+# Grunt's Website
-my awful website lol please help me develop this piece of crap I decided to develop for ONE TIME just because I felt like it
+Well basically I just felt like making a trash website one day and this is the result... more information will become available as it is written lol